Full-Body Articulated Human-Object Interaction

-We adopt the SMPL-X~\cite{pavlakos2019expressive} representation for human poses and shapes.
-Participants were asked to wear a MoCap suit with 17 IMUs, a pair of MoCap gloves, and 5 hybrid trackers mounted on their heads, hands, and feet.
-Of note, the hybrid trackers capture 6D poses, whereas IMUs only measure global orientations.
-We optimize the human model's shape parameters such that the reconstructed SMPL-X mesh aligns with the hybrid tracker positions.
-The MoCap system produces real-time estimated human poses and shapes during recording.
+For human poses and shapes, we adopt the SMPL-X~\cite{pavlakos2019expressive} representation.
+Participants are attired in a MoCap suit incorporating 17 IMUs, don a pair of MoCap gloves, and have 5 hybrid trackers affixed to their heads, hands, and feet.
+It is noteworthy that while hybrid trackers capture 6D poses, IMUs solely measure global orientations.
+The optimization of human model shape parameters is undertaken to ensure that the reconstructed SMPL-X mesh aligns with the positions of the hybrid trackers.
+As a result, the MoCap system delivers real-time estimated human poses and shapes during recording.